Approaching Infinity on Steam - User reviews, Price & Information

 Quick menu

 Approaching Infinity is a turn-based space RPG in the spirit of the sci-fi classics, with endless progression and exploration.
-Fight tactical battles or try diplomacy.
+Fight tactical battles or use diplomacy.
 Seek powerful artifacts.
 Quest, mine, trade, and craft.
-Level up forever or attempt 1 of 10 victories in hardcore or adventure mode.
+Level up forever or attempt 10 victories in hardcore or adventure mode.

-Approaching Infinity is a early access, traditional roguelike and sci-fi game developed and published by IBOL.
+Approaching Infinity is a sci-fi, exploration and open world game developed and published by IBOL.

 The game is currently priced at 17.49€ on Steam.